 top of page

-Greetings fellow western history buffs!
-I am a small dealer and collector of early western mining stocks & bonds.
+I am a dealer and collector of early western mining stocks & bonds.
 The hobby of collecting stock certificates is known as "scripophily".
 My specialty is mining-related documents but I do offer stocks from other industries as well.

 I invite you to browse my online catalog by clicking the links above.
 I think you will find my prices to be quite reasonable, and in most cases, I can offer a nice discount if you purchase more than one certificate at a time.
 Imagine owning an actual gold mining certificate issued during the wild days of Deadwood, when the region was still called Dakota Territory, or a stock from the boom days of Cripple Creek, Colorado; also known as the "Worlds Greatest Gold Camp".
 Many of these certificates contain beautiful vignettes that are like a little window to the past.
 Whether you enjoy Old West history or are just looking for a unique gift for someone special, I guarantee you will be satisfied with your purchase.
 Old stock certificates always look nice framed in the home or office.
 What a great conversation piece!